 - i.
-Women and girls' specific relief needs during disaster and outbreak of infectious diseases, conflict and post conflict situations are met. - ii.
-Post-conflict institutions and processes of peace consolidation fully engage women and acknowledge their roles in conflict and their right to redress for injustices
+Women and girls' specific relief needs during disaster and outbreak of infectious diseases, conflict and post conflict situations are met. - Post-conflict institutions and processes of peace consolidation fully engage women and acknowledge their roles in conflict and their right to redress for injustices

-Priorities Key Results/Outcomes Indicators Baseline as at 2020 Target by 2021 Key actors Legislation & policy Push for the enactment of laws that support post conflict reconstruction Push for budget line to Women, girls, and persons with disabilities rights, safety & dignity are met during & after conflicts.
-Increase in State legal provisions that protect women and girls as part of the State security framework.
-Penal code law of Bauchi State, NAP report from CSOs, NGOs and MDAs Constitution of the Full implementation of VAPP law by the end of the year 2021 Adoption and domestication of the Child Rights Law by State Planning Commission SEMA SMWACD SMoH SMoJ Judiciary support post reconstruction programmes Push for the adoption & domestication of relevant Post conflict institutions and processes of peace consolidation fully engage women and acknowledge their Number of security personnel trained in violence reduction and disaster recurrence.
-Federal Republic of Nigeria 1999 Reports from SEMA/NEMA/UNOCHR 2021 At least 15 percent of funding for economic recovery programmes is specifically State Ministry for Local Government and Chieftaincy Affairs Security Operatives (Police, NSCDC, Army, NDLEA) Development partners existing laws e.g. Child Rights Law.
-Capacity building & service delivery Trainings & retraining of key stakeholders e.g. the police, MDAs, correctional services, CSO's Establishment of shelters and provision of skills acquisition trainings roles in conflict and their right to redress for injustices.
-Women and girls have equitable access to livelihood support services Proportion of IDP girls and women benefitted from post conflict recovery programmes.
-Proportion of budget related to targets that address gender equality issues in strategic planning frameworks Percentage of benefits from DDR programmes received by women and girls Child Rights Law & VAPP Law yet to be assented to by the governor dedicated to gender equality.
-At least 30 per cent of participants in economic recovery, temporary employment, and post-conflict poverty reduction programmes are women UN Women, UNDP, UNOCHR, WANEP, NYSC, BAHA --- --- -- -- --- ---
+Priorities Key Results /Outcomes Indicators Baseline as at 2020 Target - 2024 Key Actors Legislation & policy Push for the enactment of laws that support post conflict reconstruction Push for budget line to support post reconstruction processes of peace programmes Push for the adoption & consolidation fully women and acknow Push for the adoption & their roles in conflict existing laws e.g. Child Rights Law.
+Capacity building & service squitable access to capacity building & service stakeholders e.g. the police, MDAs, correctional services, CSO's Establishment of shelters and provision of skills acquisition trainings Women, girls, and persons with disabilities rights, safety & dignity are met during & after conflicts.
+Post conflict institutions and processes of peace consolidation fully engage women and acknowledge their roles in conflict and their right to redress for injustices.
+Women and girls have equitable access to livelihood support services Increase in State legal provisions that protect women and girls as part of the State security framework.
+Number of security personnel trained in violence reduction and disaster recurrence.
+Proportion of IDP girls and women benefitted from post conflict recovery programmes.
+Proportion of budget related to targets that address gender equality issues in strategic planning frameworks Percentage of benefits from DDR programmes received by women and girls Penal code law of Bauchi State, NAP report from CSOs, NGOs and MDAs CSOs, NGOs and MDA Federal CSOS, NGOs and MDAs CSOS, NGOS Full implementation of VAPP law by the end of the year 2021 Adoption and domestication of the Child Rights Law by 2021 At least 15 percent of funding for economic recovery programmes is specifically dedicated to gender equality.
+At least 30 per cent of participants in economic recovery, temporary employment, and post-conflict poverty reduction programmes are women State Planning Commission SEMA SEMA SMWACD SMOH Judiciary State Ministry for Local Government and Chieftaincy Affairs Security Operatives (Police, NSCDC, Army, NDLEA) Development partners UN Women, UNDP, UNOCHR, WANEP, NYSC, BAHA

-Pillar 5: Partnerships Coordination and Management Strategic Objective:
+Pillar 5: Partnerships Coordination and Management

+Strategic Objective: